How to Create a Site Map: Your Comprehensive Guide

-A sitemap is a visual representation of your website to-be.
+A site map is a visual representation of your website to-be.
 It helps you figure out how users look for information.
-It's a vital step in building a functional, usable site that will take your users where you want them to go instead of X-ing out of your site in frustration.
+It's a vital step in building a functional, usable site that will take your users where you want them to go.

 To get started, first create a list of all the pages you think you'll need and then turn your list into a diagram.
 Even the simplest visual representation, will quickly allow you to spot gaps and awkward transitions.
 Take this simple website as an example: